 With 2WS, cornering force deviates from perpendicular to the roll axis, thus reducing lean angle (Simple trigonometry, if you must).
 If 2WS is taken to an extreme, a single track vehicle dynamically transforms into a purely 2-tracked vehicle known as a "Di-cycle": NO lean angle required at all for cornering.
 That isn't practical for obvious reasons, but steering the rear wheel in the same direction of the turn at any proportion much over 25% (Ideally over 33%) contributes to the same effect, thus significantly reducing lean angle.

-6. With 2WD, linked brakes, 2WS, low CG, and long WB, both tires are working all the time.
-There are no "Break times" for cooling down that then require warming back up to optimum temperature.
+6. With 2WD, linked brakes, 2WS, low CG, and long WB, both tires are working all the time - a relatively constant load should result in a relatively constant tire temperature - tire cooling/overheating shouldn't be such a major source of drama anymore.
 And since extreme load transfer isn't happening anymore, much lower tire pressures (With the obvious benefit of a larger footprint) are both possible and desirable without developing stability and control issues.
 Having interchangeable front and rear wheels and tires is a welcome benefit.
 I doubt that existing tires are close to optimized for such implementation, but the choice of racing slick tires with different compounds and carcass stiffness is a huge help.

 The rationale (And obvious physics) behind all 7 points guided the design of my next racer.
 All 7 points are necessary, if not convenient, to work.
-No, I don't expect said social media experts to comprehend any of those points - nothing depends on the comprehension or consent of those gossipers.
+No, I don't expect said social media techno-gossipers to grasp any/all of those points.
+Nothing in the real racing world depends on their comprehension or consent.

 In the mean time, work is progressing nicely if not quickly on the next racer.
 Got questions?
 You know how to contact me.
 Got gossip?
 You know how to contact them.